dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

   - Description: Defines the behaviour of auditd when its log file is filled up.
 Possible other values are described in the auditd.conf man page.
 The most common alternative to the default may be `rotate`.
   - Type: str
   - Required: no
+- `os_auditd_name_format`
+  - Default: `NONE`
+  - Description: This keyword specifies how computer node names are inserted into the audit event stream.
+  - Type: str
+  - Required: no
+  - Choices:
+    - NONE
+    - hostname
+    - fqd
+    - numeric
 - `os_auditd_num_logs`
   - Default: `5`
   - Description: This keyword specifies the number of log files to keep if `rotate` is given as the max_log_file_action.
 The value given must be numeric.